ttnesby/azure-automate-zoo/README.md

 # azure-automate-zoo

-`src/blackjack.ps1` is a lambda calculus oriented programming, containing a powershell function `blackjack`.
+`src/blackjack.psm1` is a lambda calculus oriented module, containing function `blackjack`.

 Consider the function as a kind of `function zoo` :-)